foundry-rs/book/src/tutorials/forking-mainnet-with-cast-anvil.md

 0
 ```

-Similarly, we can also check our lucky user's balance using `cast call`:
+Similarly, we can also check our unlucky user's balance using `cast call`:

 ```sh
 $ cast call $DAI \